AVEVA/CONNECT-data-services-developer-docs/content/communities/community-invite.md

 ## What's next?

 Edit permissions for data streams to allow tenant data stewards to share them with the community.
 For more information, see <xref:community-manage-sds-permissions-create>.

-## Resend email invitation

-If you invite another tenant to the community but its Tenant Administrator does not receive the invitation email, you can resend it.
-To resend an invitation, follow these steps:

-1. In the left pane, select **Data Management** > **Communities**.

-1. On the `Communities` overview page, find the community that you have invited another tenant to and select **Details**.

-1. On the `Community Details` page, select the **Invitations** tab.

-1. Find the **Invitation Recipient** who has not received the email invitation with a **Status** of `Invitation Pending`.
-Select the recipient, and then select **Resend Invitation**.